-The collection and reporting of race and ethnicity was updated in the 2015-16 to align with U.S. Department of Education guidelines.
-Due to these changes, you should use caution when interpreting College Board reports and making comparisons between the 2015-16 results and race and ethnicity subgroup data from prior years.
+The collection and reporting of race and ethnicity was updated in 2015-16 to align with U.S. Department of Education guidelines.
+Because of these changes, use caution when you interpret College Board reports and make comparisons between 2015-16 results and race and ethnicity subgroup data from prior years.

 - Puerto Rican